Bayesian Optimization for reanalysis and calibration of highly energetic sea state events simulated with a spectral third-generation wave model: Introduction

-Bayesian Optimization (BO) addresses these challenges by framing calibration as a global optimization problem.
+Bayesian Optimization addresses these challenges by framing calibration as a global optimization problem.
 Through adaptive sampling, it efficiently explores non-convex objective functions without relying on gradient information, making it especially suitable for black-box models.
-Moreover, its ability to scale to high‑dimensional parameter spaces and adapt to heterogeneous data sources makes it especially well suited for environmental applications, which often involve complex physical processes and large computational costs \citep{Mouris_2023, Tanim_2024, Mrozowska_2025}.

-This work introduces a novel integration of the Tree-structured Parzen Estimator (TPE) \citep{Bergstra_2011}, selected for its ability to handle both continuous and categorical variables and to scale effectively in irregular, high-dimensional spaces.
-Embedded within a unified framework, this approach enables joint optimization of numerical parameters and discrete model structures, supporting a fully automated and comprehensive calibration process.
-By leveraging AI-driven hyperparameter optimization, the proposed methodology represents a significant advancement in the design of efficient, flexible, and scalable calibration workflows.
+Moreover, its ability to scale to high‑dimensional parameter spaces and adapt to heterogeneous data sources makes it especially well suited for science and engineering applications \citep{Garnett_2023}, which often involve complex physical processes and large computational costs.
+While prior Bayesian Optimization studies in geophysical and wave modeling applications have typically relied on Gaussian process surrogate models to calibrate parameters within fixed model structures \citep{Mouris_2023, Tanim_2024, Mrozowska_2025}, or have been limited to simplified configurations due to computational constraints \citep{Alonso_2021, Solari_2022}, the framework introduced here enables the joint optimization of continuous physical parameters and discrete model structure choices, such as depth‑induced breaking or wave–current interaction formulations, within a unified conditional search space.
+This is made possible through the Tree‑structured Parzen Estimator (TPE), which naturally handles hierarchical mixed discrete and continuous hyperparameters and scales effectively to high‑dimensional, non‑Gaussian landscapes \citep{La_2025, La_2025b}.
+Leveraging HPC‑parallel sampling, the workflow operates directly on a full‑scale third‑generation spectral wave model without surrogate approximations and is specifically tailored for calibrating sea state hindcasts dominated by nonlinear dissipation processes, offering a scalable and operationally applicable alternative to existing Bayesian tuning methods.

 The structure of this paper is as follows.
 Section \ref{sec:study_case} introduces the ANEMOC-3 hindcast wave numerical database and outlines the dataset employed in this study.
 Section \ref{sec:Gov_eq} presents the governing equations used in the simulations, along with the relevant physical and numerical parameters.
 Section \ref{sec:bayes_opt} describes the probabilistic framework adopted for BO, including the materials and methods applied.
 The results of the simulations and optimization procedures are reported in Section \ref{sec:results}, followed by a critical discussion in Section \ref{sec:discussions}.
 Finally, Section \ref{sec:conclusions} summarizes the main contributions of the work and offers perspectives for future research.